hhn20/miniHack_Resistance/README.md

 GETTING STARTED STEPS:
 -----------------------
-- Enter the number of reps that you wish to do of each excercise -click the start camera button
+- Enter the number of reps that you wish to do of each excercise
+- Click the start camera button
--make sure that the camera recognizes your pose
+- make sure that the camera recognizes your pose
--Start Shedding those calories!!!!!!
+- Start Shedding those calories!!!!!!

 FUTURE WORKS:
 -------------

-- adding more and more exercises.
+- Adding more and more exercises.
-- separate user login with realtime database.
+- Separate user login with realtime database.
 - Make ur own workout routine.
-- tracks and statistically shows user workout progress.
+- Tracks and statistically shows user workout progress.